ebu/OSCIED/docs/david/master_thesis_rst/source/demonstrator-application-introduction.rst

     "publisher", "subordinate", "Send database & message broker connections", "Update config. & connect to broker" "storage", "mount", "Send parameters required to mount the storage", "Update config. & mount the storage"

-**Remark:** Don't panic, they are only the required credentials to access to jobs related database !
+**Remark:** Don't panic, they are only the required credentials to access to tasks related database !

 The application's charms can be connected to charms of the |juju_charms_store|_ thanks to the nice contributors behind every of the charms.
 For example, one can imagine to plug `Nginx charm`_ in front of (e.g. 5x) publication points and closer to the user to reduce load and network traffic of backend publication points !